Terms and Conditions

 You Cancelling, not Paying or Changing your Dates

 - If you do not pay any of the payments on time we reserve the right to regard your booking as cancelled and to offer your place on the programme to someone else.
 We may terminate the booking and do not have to refund to you the payments made to date.

 - If you have to cancel your booking, you can.
 You must tell us in writing.
 All payments made before cancellation are non-refundable.
 Once you have cancelled we are entitled to treat your payments as at an end.
 If you change your mind you will have to make a fresh booking.

 - It may be possible to change your dates.
-If you need to change your dates, we may incur a fee from our partners.
+If you need to change your dates and it is possible, we may incur a fee from our partners.
 This will be passed on to you.

 - We shall not cancel your booking unless we have to for reasons which are beyond our reasonable control.